CADWRDeltaModeling/schimpy/docsrc/sms.rst

 Visualizing detailed bathymetry inside SMS
 ------------------------------------------

-Earlier versions (before 11.2) of SMS had bugs causing incorrect georefercing of DEMs and very poor memory management.
+Earlier versions of SMS had bugs causing incorrect georefercing of DEMs and very poor memory management.
 That is fixed but for efficiency reasons it continues to be impossible to efficiently assign elevations within the software for a large mesh.
-We have two scripts that were designed to help with this problem: `clip_dems.py` and `stacked_dem_fill.py`.
+There are several ways of tackling this, which are covered in the Bay-Delta SCHISM documentation.
+Here we have two scripts that were designed to help with this problem: `clip_dems.py` and `stacked_dem_fill.py`.